stevehalliwell/stevehalliwell/README.md

 ## Hey there!
 My name is Steve Halliwell
 I'm a programmer of games and tools, an open-source fan.
-I work at [An Imagined Reality](https://animaginedreality.com), on a variety of projects.
-You can check out our open-source projects [here](https://github.com/AnImaginedReality).
+I work at [Actuator](https://actuator.digital/), on a variety of projects.
+You can check out our open-source projects [here](https://github.com/ActuatorDigital).

 I’m currently the maintainer of [Fungus](https://github.com/snozbot/fungus), an easy to use Unity 3D library for creating illustrated Interactive Fiction games and more.